Wasserstein Flow Matching: Generative modeling over families of distributions: Background and related work

-As this map is affine, it is clear that the McCann interpolation between two Gaussians is always Gaussian (indeed, Gaussians undergoing affine transformations remain Gaussian).
+As this map is affine, it is clear that the McCann interpolation between two Gaussians is always Gaussian.
 More generally, we have the succinct representation of the tangent space at a point in the Bures--Wasserstein space